mdciotti/pollutant-map/README.md

 - [UNDECIDED] the list of sites that were used to compute this data
 - the data itself (2D array)

-The regions and 2D grid data are synchronized in real-time (via Meteor) to the front-end, where the data is displayed in a custom Deck.GL layer over MapboxGL.
+The regions and 2D grid data are synchronized in real-time (via Meteor) to the front-end, where the data is displayed in a custom deck.gl layer over MapboxGL.
 The UI should allow for a heatmap or contour-based visualization with variable levels of discretization and color mapping.
 This is achieved through a bicubic interpolation of the grid data and subsequent color lookup from the color map.
 Additionally, the UI should allow for animation through time (linear interpolation), so several grid data sets must be loaded in at once.
 The user should be able to select different pollutants or measurements to display, and be able to select a date/time to view.